q2a/question2answer/qa-tests/README.md

 1. Download [PHPUnit](https://phar.phpunit.de/phpunit.phar) (PHP archive file).
 2. Mark it as executable using the command `chmod +x phpunit.phar`
 3. Move it to your executable directory: `mv phpunit.phar /usr/local/bin/phpunit`
-4. Navigate to the Question2Answer root directory.
+4. Change current directory to the Question2Answer root (where `qa-config-example.php` is located)
+5. Copy or rename `phpunit-qa-config-example.php` to `phpunit-qa-config.php` and, optionally, set the test database settings (this is only needed in order to run the database-dependent tests)
+6. Run `phpunit --bootstrap qa-tests/autoload.php qa-tests` to run all tests
-5. Run `phpunit --bootstrap qa-tests/autoload.php qa-tests`
+7. Run `phpunit --bootstrap qa-tests/autoload.php --exclude-group database qa-tests` to run all tests, except for the ones that depend on the database

-Also check out the [PHPunit documentation](http://phpunit.de/getting-started.html) for more information about PHPUnit and unit testing in general.
+Also check out the [PHPunit documentation](https://phpunit.de/getting-started-with-phpunit.html) for more information about PHPUnit and unit testing in general.